soulfood77/JavaScript-HW-2017/5_NodeJS/Notes_NodeJS.md

         - Group tests into files, or group into test suites(?).

         `describe` statement groups other tests and adds methods:
-        `before` runs before all tests in the current describe block, `after`, `beforeach`, `aftereach`.
-Describes can be nested - beforeach and afterach apply to the nested statements as well.
+        `before` runs before all tests in the current describe block, `after`, `beforeEach`, `afterEach`.
+Describes can be nested - beforeEach and afterEach apply to the nested statements as well.
 Can be more than one.

         `describe.skip` or `it.skip` - skips a group or test.

          ```js
         describe('Test group', () =>{
             before(() =>{
-                // runs before all tests
+                /* runs before all tests*/
             });

             aftereach(() => {
-                // runs after each test, incl. nested ones
+                /* runs after each test, incl. nested ones*/
             });

             describe.skip('Nested', () => {
                 it('should return 4', () => {
-                    // Arrange, Act, Assert
+                    /* Arrange, Act, Assert*/
                 });

                 it('should return 4', () => {
-                    // Arrange, Act, Assert
+                    /* Arrange, Act, Assert*/
                 });
             });
         });